-- If they are teething, again, you just need to be a bit patient and offer your baby all the comfort they need.
-What I found to be quite useful is applying some teething powder on the gums before bedtime.
+If they are teething, again, you just need to be a bit patient and offer your baby all the comfort they need.
+What I found to be quite useful is applying some teething powder or teething gel on the gums before bedtime.
 Have a look here for teething signs and symptoms.

 One note based on personal experience: if your baby is hungry and starts feeding more (or again) at night, be aware that it could easily become a new sleep association.
 Particularly if breastfeeding.
 As in, they can’t fall back to sleep without you feeding them first.
 If you see that the extra feed(s) drags for to long, you might want to loose that sleep association and look at some gentle sleep training.

 Also, make sure that you are not experiencing a sudden drop in milk supply that’s making your baby still hungry at night.
 If that’s the case, have a look at these solutions on how to fix it, including drinks that can boost your milk supply back up.

 Things to consider